 Called Byzantium by Greek colonists, Constantinople under the Roman Empire and given its current name when the conquering Ottomans arrived, 14.2 million people stuff themselves into this transcontinental metropolis, which grazes two continents and borders two seas at the northwestern reaches of the country.
 Appropriately, the torch-shaped city feels very much like the thrumming center of the world.
 It shouldn’t work, mixing this many disparate ingredients—high fashion and modest dress, palaces and shopping malls of equal opulence, ancient sites amid constant development—yet somehow it does.

 Along with my father and brother, I’m here for seven days to explore the sights and meet some relatives for the first time.
 Cosmetic surgery isn’t on the menu, but that doesn’t mean Istanbul won’t leave its mark.I must get to the bottom of Istanbul's stray-animals epidemic.

 Everywhere we walk, wild dogs and (some) cats litter the warm pavement, passed the hell out.
 On the way to Taksim Square, a dozen animals snooze in a small field, making it look like an unfinished pet cemetery.
 Outside of Topkapi Palace, two dogs slumber nose to rear.
 One has a red device implanted in its ear.
-During a visit to a nearby island, there are more sleepy carcasses, although there is one go-getter that runs beside our horse-drawn coach like it’s on security detail.
+During a visit to a nearby island, more sleepy carcasses, although there is one go-getter that runs beside our horse-drawn coach like it’s on security detail.

 At night, you can hear their vampire howls.